Skip to main content

 Your system says…ION calls it…

-Lot / Batch numberPartInventory.lotNumber
+Lot or Batch numberPartInventory.lotNumber

-Serial / Asset TagPartInventory.serialNumber
+Serial or Asset TagPartInventory.serialNumber

 On-hand quantityPartInventory.quantity